adjust/corona_sdk/README.md

 - `adgroup`             the ad group grouping level of the current attribution
 - `creative`            the creative grouping level of the current attribution
 - `clickLabel`          the click label of the current attribution
-- `adid`                the Adjust device identifier
-- `costType`            the cost type, use `needsCost` to request this value
+- `costType`            the cost type, use `isCostDataInAttributionEnabled` to request this value
-- `costAmount`          the price, use `needsCost` to request this value
+- `costAmount`          the price, use `isCostDataInAttributionEnabled` to request this value
-- `costCurrency`        the currency used, use `needsCost` to request this value
+- `costCurrency`        the currency used, use `isCostDataInAttributionEnabled` to request this value
 - `fbInstallReferrer`   the Facebook install referrer information

 Please make sure to consider our [applicable attribution data policies][attribution-data].